Can I Sue Adult Protective Services (APS)?

 Criminal Penalties for False Older Adult Abuse Claims

 Whether a civil trial is worth it or not, you may also have the option of going to the police and the local district attorney.
-In most states, it's illegal to knowingly file a false report of older adult abuse.
+In most states, it's illegal to file a false report of older adult abuse knowingly.
 You can face jail time and potentially large fines.
-So if you believe you have been falsely reported, you can go to the authorities and let them handle it.
+If you believe you have been falsely reported, you should contact the local authorities.

 Can I Solve This on My Own or Do I Need an Attorney?